PCI Compliance

 Sense of Security can assist you with a practical and cost effective approach, including:

-• Conducting an on-site assessment (PCI audit), including a Report On Compliance (ROC) and Statement of Compliance (SOC)
+- Conducting an on-site assessment (PCI audit), including a Report On Compliance (ROC) and Attestation of Compliance (AOC)

 Ongoing Compliance Obligations